Azure-Samples/media-services-dotnet-dynamic-encryption-with-drm/README.md

 urlFragment: media-services-dotnet-dynamic-encryption-with-drm
 ---

-# Using PlayReady and/or Widevine Dynamic Common Encryption with .NET
+# Using PlayReady and/or Widevine Dynamic Common Encryption with Media Services v2 .NET

 The sample shows how to use Azure Media Services to dynamically encrypt your content with PlayReady and Widevine DRMs.